Sustainability and bees

 Domestic bees produce honey which is harvested in the fall.
 Part of the harvest is left behind as a winter food supply for the bees.
 The honey extracted from our bee hives has been produced by the bees' work in the surroundings.

 Our bee hives are from Biman and are cared for by local beekeepers, who make sure the bees stay healthy and that they don't swarm away to other locations.
-The honey will soon be available in the museum shops.
+You can buy the honey in our museum shops.